Click each member's name to show details, or show all details at once.

 If you enjoy getting your hands dirty and want to work with other teens, GAP may be for you.

-Apprentices make a nine-month commitment to GAP, from March to November, which includes spring training, summer programming, and a weekly commitment throughout the academic year.
+Apprentices make a nine-month commitment to GAP, from March to November, which includes spring training, summer programming, and a weekly commitment throughout the spring and fall.

 Tier 1 - Open to students in 8th or 9th grade